2022 Len Fox Painting Prize

 The Len Fox Award will be made to a painting judged to have addressed the interests of E. P. Fox as an imaginative, inquisitive and worldly artist.
 This is an acquisitive award, with the winning painting becoming part of the CAM Collection.

 Castlemaine Art Museum is honoured to have Kirsty Grant, as the 2022 judge.
 Esteemed curator, writer and previous museum director, Kirsty Grant brings her wealth of knowledge of contemporary art as well as her knowledge of CAM’s collection to consider this significant Prize.

-The official exhibition opening of the shortlisted artists and announcement of winners will be held on Saturday 12 March.
-The exhibition, which will include the previous winners of the Len Fox Painting Award alongside the five E. P. Fox works in the CAM collection, will be held at Castlemaine Art Museum, 14 Lyttleton St, Castlemaine, Victoria, from Saturday 12 March 2022 to 13 June 2022.
-Selected artists will be asked to provide a short biography and artist statement.
-Please note, cost of freight to and from the gallery is responsibility of the artist not Castlemaine Art Museum.
-Entry fee $30.00.
+The official exhibition opening of the shortlisted artists and announcement of winners via video will be held on Saturday 12 March.
+The exhibition will be held at Castlemaine Art Museum, 14 Lyttleton St, Castlemaine, Victoria, from Saturday 12 March 2022 to 12 June 2022.

 2019 Betty Kuntiwa Pumani, Antara

 2013 Judy Drew, The silk gown